Professor of Archeology and Ancient Technology

 The Spring 2008 issue of the Journal of Anthropological Research reported research on oceangoing rafts and traderoutes in pre-Columbian South and Central America; this research was performed by Prof. Hosler and Leslie Dewan, former MIT undergraduate (see the MIT News Office for the full story, March 19, 2008).
 Leslie Dewan is currently a MIT Ph.D. student in the Department of Nuclear Science & Engineering.

 A facsimile raft conforming to original dimensions and made from original materials was constructed at MIT as a component of the laboratory class, Materials in Human Experience.
 The raft was launched in the Charles River in Spring 2009.

-(in press) D. Hosler, "Mexican metallurgy in a global perspective on early metallurgy" Ben W. Roberts and Christopher P. Thornton (eds).
+2014 D. Hosler.
+"Mexican Metallurgy: The Perspective from the West,” in Archaeometallurgy in Global Perspective: methods and syntheses.
+Ben W. Roberts and Christopher P. Thornton (eds).
 New York: Springer Verlag.

 2010 D. Hosler. and R. Cabrera Castro, “A mazapa phase figurine from atetelco.”
 Ancient Mesoamerica, 21:2